thunderrabbit/barefoot_rob/content/events/2022/08/14mt-mitake-barefoot-hike.en.md

 # Details:

 What to bring:
-* Your water or soft drink
+* Water to drink
+* Lunch for picnic
 * Hat in case of sun
 * Rainwear in case of rain
 * 1000 yen